IshakAtes/baby-tools-shop/README.md

 #### Important Points

-- <strong>Isolation:</strong> The virtual environment ('venv') separates project dependencies from the system Python.
+- <strong>Isolation:</strong> The virtual environment (`venv`) separates project dependencies from the system Python.

 - <strong>Containerization</strong>: The Docker image makes the application portable and consistent across all environments.

-- <strong>Port Configuration:</strong> The specification '0.0.0.0:8025' and Docker port mapping are crucial for external access.
+- <strong>Port Configuration:</strong> The specification `0.0.0.0:8025` and Docker port mapping are crucial for external access.